 Audit preparation and facilitation (internal or sponsor initiated)

 As a UW employee, you will enjoy generous benefits and work/life programs.
 For detailed information on Benefits for this position, click here.

-Bachelor’s degree in public health, biological sciences, social sciences, social work, or related field and two years of related work experience or equivalent combination of education and experience.
+Bachelor’s degree in public health, biological sciences, social sciences, social work, or related field and at least two years of related experience or equivalent combination of education and experience.

 Equivalent education/experience will substitute for all minimum qualifications except when there are legal requirements, such as a license/certification/registration.

-MPH, MS Epi, or related graduate degree Two to three years of relevant experience
+MPH, MS, or related graduate degree Two to three years of relevant experience

 Strong interpersonal skills and flexibility to work with personnel at various levels in a cross-institutional research environment